LEARN-LK/Indico/create-account&update-profile.md

-#  Step 5: How to Update Your Indico Profile
+#  How to Update Your Indico Profile

 Keeping your Indico profile updated ensures accurate participant records, certificates, and communication.